Evidentiary Building Explained: Working with an Immigration Lawyer

 What is Evidentiary Building?
 The Role of Your Immigration Lawyer

-While you (the applicant) are responsible for gathering the evidence, an immigration lawyer will guide you on the relevant documentation for your specific case and assist you in presenting it effectively, and that is what Evidentiary Building is!
+Typically, if you (the applicant) are quoted with the scope of evidentiary building, your immigration lawyer is most likely of the view that you do not have sufficient supporting evidence to meet the visa requirements.
+While you are responsible for gathering evidence, the immigration lawyer will guide you on the relevant documentation for your complex case and assist you in presenting it effectively, and that is what Evidentiary Building is!

 What If I’m Unable to Gather That Requested Evidence?